Seven ways to lower your breast cancer risk

 The good news is that even a little weight loss goes a long way.
 Losing just 4% of your body weight can decrease your estrogen levels by 17%!

-2) Avoid Tobacco.
+2) Avoid tobacco.

 Women who smoke and women who are frequently exposed to second-hand smoke are at a higher risk of developing breast cancer.
 Also, women who smoke are at a higher risk of complications if they do have to undergo treatment for breast cancer, including lung and heart problems, as well as an increased risk of blood clots.